VladislavZavadskyy/Combinatorial-GMDH/README.md

 CPU mode also supports `verbose` setting, which, if enabled, will produce detailed output about each candidate-model.
 Number of threads is specified by `nt`.

-Tested on Windows, built with Visual Studio, CMakeLists serves as decoration, mainly, but it's possible that it works :)
+Tested on Windows, built with Visual Studio, CMakeLists serves as decoration, mainly, but it's not completely impossible that it works.